johanf85/home-assistant-heating-configuration/description.md

 #  My home multi zone smart heating configuration with the use of Home Assistant

-Date first published: july 1 2021
+Date first published: July 1 2021
 Latest modification: {{ page.last_modified_at }}

 ## 1. Introduction